alexcvc/ApplicationSettingsTreeBind/README.md

             return new BindingList<TreeNodeViewModel>(nodes);
         }

-        /// <summary>
-        /// Recursively processes an object and adds its representation to a list of <see cref="TreeNodeViewModel"/> nodes.
-        /// </summary>
-        /// <param name="nodes">The list of nodes to which the processed object and its properties will be added.</param>
-        /// <param name="nextId">A reference to the next available unique identifier for the nodes.</param>
-        /// <param name="parentId">The identifier of the parent node.</param>
-        /// <param name="name">The name of the current object or property being processed.</param>
-        /// <param name="obj">The object to process.
-This can be a leaf, a collection, a dictionary, or a complex object.</param>
-        /// <param name="owner">The parent object that contains the current object or property.
-This is used for write-back scenarios.</param>
-        /// <param name="ownerProp">The property information of the current object within its owner.
-This is used for write-back scenarios.</param>
-        /// <remarks>
-        /// This method determines the type of the provided object and processes it accordingly:
-        /// - Leaf types are added as individual nodes.
-        /// - Collections and dictionaries are processed recursively, with their elements or entries added as child nodes.
-        /// - Complex objects are processed by iterating over their public instance properties.
-        /// </remarks>
-        private static void AddAnyRecursive(List<TreeNodeViewModel> nodes, ref int nextId, int parentId, string name, object obj, object owner, PropertyInfo ownerProp) {
+        /// Recursively processes an object and adds its representation to a list of <see cref="TreeNodeViewModel"/> nodes. private static void AddAnyRecursive(List<TreeNodeViewModel> nodes, ref int nextId, int parentId, string name, object obj, object owner, PropertyInfo ownerProp) {